Skip to main content

 Key takeaway

-Insecure direct object references occur when a server uses a client-supplied identifier, such as a plain integer in a cookie, to look up a resource without verifying that the requester is authorized to access it.
-Because the client can freely set any cookie value, sequential enumeration trivially exposes every object in the store.
-The correct fix is server-side session binding: the server should associate each session with a specific user and reject any request for an object that session does not own, regardless of what identifier the client presents.
+An insecure direct object reference happens when a server uses a client-supplied identifier, like a plain integer in a cookie, to look up a resource without checking that the requester is allowed to see it.
+Since the client sets the cookie, sequential enumeration exposes every object in the store.
+The fix is server-side session binding: tie each session to a user and refuse any request for an object that session does not own, whatever identifier the client sends.

 Related reading